TykTechnologies/tyk-docs-hugo/tyk-docs/content/universal-data-graph/udg-getting-started/connect-datasource.md

 **Name**

- Enter a unique datasource name your configuration to reuse it in the future.
+ Enter a unique datasource name configuration to reuse it in the future.
 We will name this as `getUserById` for the given example.
+ When using Tyk Dashboard UI data source name will be created automatically by concatenating the field name and the type name with an underscore symbol in between.
+This name is editable and can be changed by the user.

 **URL**